particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 Create at least one example `.ino` file inside a subfolder of `examples` to show people how to use the library.

-If you application depends on other libraries you can add those dependencies to `library.properties` with `particle library add`.
+If your library depends on other libraries you can add those dependencies to `library.properties` with `particle library add`.
 For example, since the [Internet Button](/datasheets/kits/#internet-button) contains NeoPixel LEDs, the `InternetButton` library has the line `dependencies.neopixel=0.0.10` in `library.properties` to indicate this.

 Review the `library.properties` and `README.md` and fill in as much information as possible.